patrl/exhMonad/README.md

-# hExh
+# exhMonad

-A rewrite of https://github.com/KenyC/Exh in haskell, with some extra goodies (WIP and extremely messy!!!).

-Take a peek at https://github.com/patrl/hExh/blob/master/propLogic.ipynb for the current state of affairs.
+Computing exhaustification in haskell (directly inspired by https://github.com/KenyC/Exh).
+This is currently WIP and extremely messy!

+https://github.com/patrl/hExh/blob/master/propLogic.ipynb contains a propositional fragment enriched with exhaustification operators.

+https://github.com/patrl/hExh/blob/master/sauerlandAlts.ipynb contains a demonstration of how to implement Sauerland's algorithm for computing alternatives using the pointed-set monad.
+Exhaustification is implemented here as a special interpretation rule.